FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training

-Our contributions are as follows: \begin{enumerate} \item We introduce \sys{}, a design space for on-body feedback in strength training, grounded in nine co-design workshops with trainers and trainees. \item We articulate dimensions that characterize how systems can sense and deliver feedback to reduce injury risk across the exercises studied in the workshops. \item We present two complementary evaluations: a speed dating workshop and a PoC wearable system, together demonstrating how \sys{} can guide the design of adaptable on-body feedback systems. \end{enumerate}
+Our contributions are as follows: \begin{enumerate} \item We introduce \sys{}, a design space for on-body feedback that scaffolds safety in strength training, grounded in nine co-design workshops with trainers and trainees. \item We articulate dimensions that characterize how systems can sense and deliver feedback to scaffold trainees’ awareness of and support for safety-relevant movement during exercise. \item We present two complementary evaluations: a speed dating workshop and a PoC wearable system, together demonstrating how \sys{} can guide the design of adaptable on-body feedback systems. \end{enumerate}

 This work extends prior design spaces for sports and fitness wearables \cite{sportsWearablesDesignSpace, nzWorkshopPaper} by addressing the embodied, phase-specific realities of strength training and advancing toward controllable, personalized intelligent wearable systems.